hellosign/logstash-reindexer/README.md

 1. Clone this repo somewhere you can make changes.
 1. Update `tasks/reindexer.rb`, in the `def self.mutate_mapping` function.
 1. In `reindexer.rb`, write code for any mapping changes you need to make.
 There are examples to show how it can look.
-1. Update `constants.rb` for your Redis server.
+1. Update `RED_HOST` in `constants.rb` for your Redis server.
+1. Update `SNAP_REGEX` with a [ruby regex](http://rubular.com/r/aaduXGIKcm) that will match the snapshots you want to reindex.
+This defaults to snapshots named in this style: `logstash-20190801`.
 1. Package your updated repo up and ship it to your reindexing cluster.
 1. Deploy the updated repo to the nodes you plan on running workers from.
 1. If needed, [set up the snapshot repo on your cluster](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/modules-snapshots.html#_repositories).